eduairet/docker_kubernetes_practical_guide/_notes/01-intro.md

   COPY package.json .
   # Install dependencies
   RUN npm install
-  # Copy the rest of the files
+  # Copy the rest of the files, use .dockerignore to exclude files
   COPY . .
   # Expose port 3000
   EXPOSE 3000